-Home to only two of eight providers in Mississippi and the only lung screening accredited center on the Mississippi Gulf Coast, Singing River Health System’s imaging services are accredited by the American College of Radiology for computed tomography (CT) lung screening.
+Home to two of only eight providers in Mississippi and the first lung screening accredited center on the Mississippi Gulf Coast, Singing River Health System’s imaging services are accredited by the American College of Radiology for computed tomography (CT) lung screening.

 It is our priority to provide compassionate, comfortable care.
 The Imaging Centers have been designed to be non-clinical, relaxing and beautifully appointed.
 A friendly, knowledgeable staff will also make your visit as pleasant as possible.
 Our patient liaison will work one-on-one with you to answer your questions and guide you through the process.
 In addition, a registered nurse and physician are available to consult with you and provide information regarding your visit.

 Services provided in our hospitals on an inpatient basis include angiography, CT, X-ray, MRI, nuclear medicine and PET/CT.

 There are several options to utilize our services.
 To make an appointment, call 228-809-2355 today.
 For MRI/CT/PET services, pre-authorization is required based on your insurance.
 PET/CT services are offered Tuesdays at Singing River Hospital and Wednesdays at Ocean Springs Hospital.